I'm Still Here (2024 film): Accolades

 The film received several awards and nominations.
 At the 82nd Golden Globe Awards, the film received two nominations: Best Foreign Language Film and Best Actress in a Motion Picture – Drama for Torres.
 Torres won in her category, becoming the first Brazilian actress to win a Golden Globe in an acting category.
 The film was also nominated for Best Film Not in the English Language at the 78th British Academy Film Awards.

 At the 97th Academy Awards, the film received three nominations, including Best Picture, becoming the first time a Brazilian film was nominated in the category.
 It won the award for Best International Feature Film (the first Brazilian film to win after four nominations).
-Emilia Pérez was considered a front-runner, but controversies around Karla Sofía Gascón and an attempt to smear I'm Still Here's campaign led most pundits to agree it ceased France's chances of win the category after more than thirty years.
+Emilia Pérez was considered a front-runner, but controversies around Karla Sofía Gascón and an attempt to smear I'm Still Here's campaign led most pundits to agree it ceased France's chances to win the category after more than thirty years.

 On 17 February 2025, the film received Cinema for Peace Dove for the Most Valuable Film of the Year.
 Shortly after, at the 12th Platino Awards held in Madrid on 27 April 2025, it won Best Ibero-American Fiction Film, Best Director for Walter Salles, and Best Actress for Fernanda Torres.